Answer

 There is common misconception that we must sacrifice happiness to have holiness.
 But as we see in the above passage, things like honesty and seeking peace will lead to good days and a life we can love.
 Holiness and happiness coexist.
 Again, self-interest comes into play.

 This brings us to the question presented by the theory of ethical egoism.
 Is this inherent selfishness an ideal we should pursue?
-How does the reality of human self-interest work alongside the commandment to “love your neighbor as yourself” (Mark 22:39, ESV)?
+How does the reality of human self-interest work alongside the commandment to “love your neighbor as yourself” (Matthew 22:39, ESV)?

 Throughout time, communities have functioned well as a result of mutually beneficial self-interest.
 I need milk for my children, but I don’t have a cow.
 But I do have some chickens.
 My neighbor has a cow, but no chickens.
 He needs eggs.
 So, we help each other and trade for what we both want.
 In this basic way, “loving your neighbor” might look like trading eggs for milk.